 5 Ways to Deal With Difficult Clients

 Managing relationships with your clients can be one most difficult aspects of transitioning to the independent workforce.
-Even if you are a seasoned independent professional, you may find yourself in a frustrating situation: your client relationship is strained and you’re not sure how to handle it.
+Even if you are a seasoned independent professional, you may find yourself in a frustrating situation where your client relationship becomes strained, leaving you unsure of the next steps.

-When working closely with a client on a project that is of high importance to them, an extended deadline, misconstrued expectations, or a strategy disagreement can cause tension.
+When working closely with a client on a project that is of high importance to them, an extended deadline, mismatched expectations, or a disagreement on strategy can cause tension.
 Here are five ways to handle common consultant-client relationship roadblocks.

 1. Refer to Your Contract

-Before you start any work, you and your client should have a detailed contract in place.
+As the first step of your partnership, you and your client must have a detailed contract in place.
 The contract should outline the specific work you will be producing, the timeline for the work, and the exact amount of compensation.

 When a client asks you to add 20 minutes of work here, or an extra round of edits there, beware of scope creep.
 These little favors can quickly add up to a lot of additional work.
-If you’re asked to perform above and beyond the terms of your original negotiated contract, simply refer the client back to it.
-Discuss appropriate extra charges for additional tasks.
-This will allow you to finish the project as originally discussed and avoid being undercharged for the value you provide.
+If you’re asked to perform above and beyond the terms of your original negotiated contract, simply refer the client back to it and discuss appropriate extra charges for additional tasks.
+This will allow you to finish the project as originally discussed and help you avoid being undercharged for the value you provide.

 2. Maintain Weekly Updates